turbot/steampipe-plugin-aws/docs/tables/aws_glue_catalog_database.md

 # Table: aws_glue_catalog_database

-AWS Glue Database is a set of associated table definitions, organized into a logical group.
+AWS Glue Catalog Database is a set of associated table definitions, organized into a logical group.

 ## Examples